Network Co-ordinator: to be confirmed

-Founded in 2019 by Durham University and Classics for All, the Network uses the research expertise of Durham’s Classics Department to support state primary and secondary schools to introduce classical subjects on the curriculum, increasing the cultural capital, literacy skills and aspirations of pupils in the North East.
+The Durham, Newcastle and North East Classics Network was Founded in 2019 by Durham University and Classics for All, and joined in 2020 by the University of Newcastle.
+The Network uses the research expertise of Durham and Newcastle's Classics Departments and outreach capacity to support local state schools to introduce classical subjects on the curriculum, broadening their cultural horizons, and raising the literacy skills and aspirations of pupils in the North East.

 We develop new resources and offer free Continuing Professional Development integrating classical subjects into the teaching of literacy and literature, in partnership with talented and enthusiastic classics teachers from across the region.

-From 2014 the University delivered an innovative programme on ancient poetry in primary schools, reaching 13 primary schools in 2017.
-Since then, we have developed new resources to support the teaching of English literature and literacy in secondary schools, with a focus on ancient myth and storytelling.
+From 2014 Durham University delivered an innovative programme on ancient poetry in primary schools and since developed new resources to support the teaching of English literature and literacy in secondary schools, with a focus on ancient myth and storytelling.
 So far we have run successful pilot programmes with three schools, all of which have integrated classical subjects into the English curriculum.

-- run training for teachers on integrating the study of classical stories in the Key Stage 3 English curriculum, based on a new resource called Seven Stories.
+- run training for teachers on integrating the study of classical stories in the Key Stage 3 English curriculum.

 If you are interested in introducing classics in your school please contact us.
 We look forward to helping you.